 - Cut dough into 8 equal pieces.
 Roll each into a medium ball with your palms, pat gently to make a flat ball, flour on both sides and set aside.
 Repeat for each additional roti.

 - Flour the working surface & rolling pin.
 Using even pressure, roll the dough into a 6” diameter disk.
 On a dry (with no oil) flat top or cast iron skillet, cook the roti for roughly 2-3 minutes (until brown cooking spots form) and flip.
-Cook on the other side.
-Remove and set out on a platter.
 Repeat for each.
 At this point, you may stack the rotis with parchment paper in-between each and freeze or set aside for serving later.

-- On high heat over your stovetop, place the roti right on the burner and fire for 1-2 minutes until charred.
+- When ready to serve, turn your gas stove burner to high heat.
+Place the roti right on the burner and fire for 10-20 seconds until charred.
 Rub ghee (or olive oil) on one side and squish with your hand a couple of times.
 This softens the roti.
 Serve immediately.

 *Rub olive oil on your palms if you find that the dough is sticking to your hands.

 ideas / variations

 - Use beet or spinach as part of the base instead.